Love or Money? The economics of online dating

-NEW YORK When it comes to love, money has nothing to do with it.
+NEW YORK (Reuters) - When it comes to love, money has nothing to do with it.
 Right?

 Not so fast.